About SBBG

 As a center for world-class scientific research, the Garden inventories and monitors California flora, conducts experimental recovery studies and assists with policy decisions that enable environmentally conscious planning locally and nationally.

-As a steward of California native flora, SBBG is one of only 33 botanic gardens in the entire country that are members of the Center for Plant Conservation (CPC), a national coalition dedicated to conserving and restoring rare native plants of the United States.
+As a steward of California native flora, SBBG is one of the few botanic gardens in the country that are members of the Center for Plant Conservation (CPC), a national coalition dedicated to conserving and restoring rare native plants of the United States.

-As the CPC's principal member of the scientific management of endangered species found along the California Central Coast and Channel Islands, the Garden plays a pivotal role in local conservation efforts.
+As the CPC's principal member for the California Central Coast and Channel Islands, the Garden plays a pivotal role in local conservation efforts.

 Articles of Incorporation